 Employment Outlook and Salary Information

-In 2013, secondary school teachers, including art teachers, earned an annual median salary of $55,360, in general.
+In 2013, secondary school teachers, including art teachers, earned an annual median salary of $55,360.
 At that time, the highest paying states included New York, Rhode Island, New Jersey, Massachusetts and Alaska.
 The BLS predicts that employment growth for high school teachers will be slower than other areas of education, with only a 6% increase from 2012-2022.
 The best opportunities may be found in the West and South of the U.S., and in rural or urban areas, the BLS suggests.

 Related to High School Art Teacher: Job Description and Education Requirements